Loginistaken/Hover-Crow-LC/street-craft.md

-# 🚀 HOVERCROW LASERCRUISE
+# 🚀 HOVERCROW LC
 ## “The Future of Solo Flight, Engineered for the Ground You Already Drive”

 ---

 ### 🛸 VEHICLE OVERVIEW

-**HOVERCROW LASERCRUISE** is a precision-engineered, one-seat hover vehicle that brings together the laws of electromagnetism, aerodynamics, AI control systems, and advanced propulsion.
+**HOVERCROW LC** is a precision-engineered, one-seat hover vehicle that brings together the laws of electromagnetism, aerodynamics, AI control systems, and advanced propulsion.
 This isn’t conceptual art—it’s a functioning schematic of what’s next in the world of transportation.